t3n0/notes/notes/python/multiprocessing.md

 1.1624885639976128
 ```

-We see that using 4 processors we achieve almost a 4x speed up!
+We see that using 4 processors we achieve almost a **4x speed up**!

 ## `mpi4py`